 St. Louis Italian connections

 One of Mrs. Russo’s daughters is Mary Del Pietro.
 The Del Pietros ran a successful Italian restaurant–and personal family favorite–on South Hampton for 35 years.
-She retired last summer but her sons and daughters now run seven restaurants in the western reaches of St. Louis County between them.
+She retired in 2011 but her sons and daughters now run seven restaurants in the western reaches of St. Louis County between them.

 The Russos’ former partner in the restaurant was Frank Gianino.
 The Gianino restaurants in south St. Louis County are his immediate family.
-I took my first two dates ever to the Gianino’s location in Sunset Hills, and we drive past Bill Gianino’s in Oakville every week on the way to church.
+I took my first two dates ever to the now-defunct Gianino’s location in Sunset Hills, and we drive past Bill Gianino’s in Oakville every time we go to Oakville for anything.

 Big-city Italian in St. Louis

 Rossino’s was an isolated haunt on 206 N. Sarah Street in the Central West End, in the basement of an apartment building that was like stepping back in time.
 I wasn’t surprised to read that it had originally opened in the 1940s, because little seemed to have changed about the place since the middle of the previous century.
 Its setting looked like what you see in New York or Chicago.
 It turned out that restaurant had a story even before it was Rossino’s–two owners prior invented St. Louis-style pizza.

 Inside, it was dimly lit, with walls full of old signs and photographs and antiques sharing space with the tables.
 It had nice tile floors and walls of brick and richly stained hardwood.
 The best St. Louis Italian restaurants have atmosphere as good as the food, and Rossino’s was a winner on both counts.